5 FAQ about sheet metal punching

 2. Which metals can be punched?

-Thank to the evolution of sheet metal punching, of machines and know-how, almost all metals can be punched: iron, stainless steel, aluminum, copper, brass and special alloys.
+Thank to the evolution of sheet metal punching, of machines and know-how, almost all metals can be punched: iron punching, stainless steel punching, aluminum punching, copper punching, brass and special alloys punching.

 This flexibility allowed to the sheet metal punching to spread in a wide range of fields: engineering, pharmaceutical, automotive, manufacturing, electronics, textiles and many other.